GeorgeFoxUniversity/payload-loading-for-peoplesoft/README.md

 * `disable_direct_deposit` - Disable Direct Deposit for this entry.
 * `EMPLID`- PS Emplid of job for this entry.
+* `empl_rcd` - PS Job empl_rcd for this entry, defaults to 0
+* `seq_no` - Sequence number for the staging table, defaults to 0.
+You are response for making sure the order in the csv file is correct
 * `earning_code`- Earning code for this entry.
 * `hours`- Hours to be loaded for this entry.
 Mutually exclusive with amount.
 * `amount` - Amount (money) to be loaded for this entry.
 Mutually exclusive with hours.